uesu/mastercomfig-install-guide/README.md

 	</tbody>
 </table>

-`dxlevel 81 disables sheens, skins and visual resulting to produce a lower quality graphics`.

 **Note:**

-* Remove the `-dxlevel` after the first launch.
+* dxlevel 81 disables sheens, skins and visual resulting to produce a lower quality graphics.
+Remove the `-dxlevel` after the first launch.

 ##